icon-project/documentation/score/audit-checklist.md

     self._name.set(new_name)
 ```
 You should not implement any class methods that update the variables, and those values should not be changed when you update the SCORE.
-For IRC2 tokens, you must update the IRC2 token SCORE with the same name, symbol and decimals value.
+For IRC2 tokens, you must update the IRC2 token SCORE with the same `name`, `symbol` and `decimals` values.
 If it is not an IRC2 token, it should be update to non-IRC2 SCORE with the same name value.